LesleyLai/blog/contents/blog/std_align/en.md

 id: std-align
 title: "Little C++ Standard Library Utility: std::align"
 lang: en
-create: '2021-12-13'
+created: "2021-12-13"
-lastModify: '2021-12-28'
+modified: "2021-12-28"
-categories:
+tags:
   - code
   - cpp
 ---

 I recently learned about `std::align`, one of the lesser-known functions in the C++ standard library due to its limited use cases.
-Since it is hard to describe without a specific use case, I will use a simple implementation of an *arena allocator* as a motivating example.
+Since it is hard to describe without a specific use case, I will use a simple implementation of an _arena allocator_ as a motivating example.

 <!-- end -->

 ## Arena allocator

-Arena, also called *bump allocator* or *region-based allocator*, is probably the most straightforward allocation strategy.
+Arena, also called _bump allocator_ or _region-based allocator_, is probably the most straightforward allocation strategy.
 It is so widely used that even the C++ standard library has an arena implementation called [std::pmr::monotonic_buffer_resource](https://en.cppreference.com/w/cpp/memory/monotonic_buffer_resource).

 With arena, we start with a large chunk of pre-allocated memory coming from either the stack or another allocator such as `malloc`.